Jeremy Carl

-Jeremy Carl is an American political commentator and government official who was Deputy Assistant Secretary of the Interior during the first Trump Administration.
+Jeremy Carl is an American right-wing political commentator and government official who was Deputy Assistant Secretary of the Interior during the first Trump Administration.
 Carl is a senior fellow at the Claremont Institute.
 He was previously a research fellow at the Hoover Institution.

 Early life and education

 Carl received a BA from Yale University, where he served as President of the Yale Political Union, and an MPA from the Kennedy School of Government at Harvard University.
 He was a research fellow at Stanford University's Freeman-Spogli Institute for International Studies.
 From 2004 to 2005 Carl lived in India where he was a visiting fellow in resource and development economics at The Energy and Resources Institute in New Delhi.

+Carl comes from a Jewish family but has converted to Christianity.
+He is a member of the Presbyterian Church in America.